CarefreeTour/finicai/README.md

 # finicai
-an open source financial analysis software，
-This software relies on cloud computing, big data, block chain, PKI security system, artificial intelligence to assist financial analysis.
+The software is an open source financial analysis software, which relies on cloud computing, big data, artificial intelligence and other assistant financial analysis, and integrates block chain and security system.